yamamushi/magick-journal/README.md

 It's recommended to add hotkeys for these commands if you plan on using them often.

-full-heading: Inserts the full heading as configured in the options for the plugin
+**full-heading**: Inserts the full heading as configured in the options for the plugin

 Example Output: